-The NHSBT / PHE surveillance programme is a series of national schemes that monitors infection in blood, tissue and organ donors, and transfusion recipients.
+The NHSBT and UKHSA surveillance programme is a series of national schemes that monitors infection in blood, tissue and organ donors, and transfusion recipients.

 - number and rates of infections in donors

 - number of donations which would otherwise have been lost if additional tests were not used

 - estimated residual risk of a hepatitis B virus (HBV), hepatitis C virus (HCV) or human immunodeficiency virus (HIV) window period donation

 - outcome of investigations into suspected post-transfusion infections